cedardb/docs/content/references/advanced/prepare.md

 next: /writecache
 ---

-Prepared statements allow you to declare a SQL statement *template* ahead of time once and execute it many times over later on.
+Prepared statements allow you to declare an SQL statement *template* ahead of time once and execute it many times over later on.
 You can think of it like a function call in your favorite programming language:
 ```sql
 prepare add as select $1::int + $2::int as sum;